 Be notified of future releases

-The 2015 J. Lohr Cuvée POM offers varietal aromas of black plum and blueberry, with a barrel bouquet of hazelnut and dark chocolate.
-Bright fruit notes on the palate speak to the contribution of Malbec in the blend.
-Chalky and structured for lengthy cellar aging.
+The 2016 J. Lohr Cuvée POM offers varietal aromas of blueberry and black plum, with a restrained barrel bouquet of hazelnut and toasted pastry.
+Fleshy and succulent fruit notes finish with the classic cherry palate that the top Merlots of the region are known for.
+Structured for lengthy cellar aging.

 — Steve Peck, director of winemaking